Brief Tobacco Use Interventions for Health Care Providers

-Tobacco use is responsible for approximately 440,000 deaths annually in the U.S., resulting in more than 5.6 million years of potential life lost (Centers for Disease Control and Prevention [CDC], 2004).
+Tobacco use is responsible for more than 480,000 deaths annually in the U.S., resulting in more than 5.6 million years of potential life lost (Centers for Disease Control and Prevention [CDC], 2013).
 According to the CDC, tobacco use in Nevada results in approximately $565 million in health care costs annually.

 Unfortunately, only about half of smokers seen by a physician report receiving advice or counseling to quit, and even fewer -- 2 to 15 percent -- are offered any form of assistance, including provision of specific counseling on how to stop, referral to treatment programs or prescription for smoking cessation medications (Goldstein et al, 2006).

 You are in a unique position to identify tobacco users and to provide effective intervention.
 There is strong evidence from many clinical trials that brief smoking cessation counseling delivered by physicians, dentists and other clinicians increases smoking cessation rates among their adult patients.
 We recommend health care providers routinely and consistently deliver a brief three-step intervention consisting of “the three A’s:”

 - Ask about tobacco use at every visit;

 - Advise all tobacco users to stop; and